TheDefaultGuy/osu-wiki/wiki/History_of_osu!taiko/en.md

 On the 30th of November, 2020, Hybrid maps were required to have 2 BNs per gamemode in order to be qualified.
 This means that if a map had difficulties from all 4 game modes, then it would need 8 Beatmap Nominators in order to be qualified.
 This was a stark contrast to the previous system where hybrids only needed 2 Nominators.
 Because of this new system, the ranked section did not receive a Hybrid map for months.

 On the 1st of May, 2022, the [osu!taiko Performance Points Committee](wiki/People/Performance_Points_Committee/en.md) was formed in response to a [community survey](https://osu.ppy.sh/home/news/2022-09-28-changes-to-osu-taiko-sr-and-pp) regarding Performance Points and Star Rating.
 This comitte consisted of  ::{ flag=AU }:: [-Lawtron-](https://osu.ppy.sh/users/11475208), ::{ flag=GB }:: [Horiiizon](https://osu.ppy.sh/users/8071438), ::{ flag=GB }:: [mangomizer](https://osu.ppy.sh/users/1893718) and ::{ flag=MY }:: [vun](https://osu.ppy.sh/users/6932501).
-They had made a [document](https://docs.google.com/document/d/1Z5GC4DMqOVzeIERMSK3qpQaqjq-sVnhbuoxAwy9qxDs/edit#heading=h.azyhdbla4xg1) detailing a proposal for a major rework for both Star Rating and Performance Points.
-This rework would make so that Star Rating and Performance Points would more accurately reflect a map's apparent difficulty.
+They had made a document detailing a proposal for a major rework for both Star Rating and Performance Points.[^PPrework] This rework would make so that Star Rating and Performance Points would more accurately reflect a map's apparent difficulty.
 These changes would then be accepted and applied on the 28th of September, 2022.

 On the 13 of July, 2023, the Trial BN system was introduced, in which a new tier of Beatmap Nominator was added, the Trial Beatmap Nominators.[^TrialBN] A Trial Beatmap Nominator was tier below a Probatinary Beatmap Nominator, where they would be able to nominate 3 maps in 1 month, as soon as they nominated 3 maps or a month had passed, their nominations would be evaluated.
 If they passed the trial, Trial BNs would then become a Probatinary Beatmap Nominator.
 Eventually this would later be reworked into a stricter probationary period, where instead of being a Trial Beatmap Nominator, applicants would be accepted as a Probationary Beatmap Nominator but with probationary periods that are looked at more closely.[^TrialProb]